neural-data-science/NESC_3505_textbook/_sources/7-eeg/time_freq.md

 A sine wave.
 ```

 Clearly, an EEG signal such as the one shown in the top figure is much more complicated than a simple sine wave!
 The amplitude (deflection on the *y* axis) varies over time, as does the frequency (the spacing between the peaks and troughs over time)  But, by combining a large number of sine waves of different frequencies, each with a specific amplitude, we can mathematically describe even a complex EEG waveform.
-The figure below shows a very simple example, composed of a limited set of since waves:
+The figure below shows a very simple example, composed of a limited set of sine waves:

 ```{figure} images/fourier_series_td.png
 ---